NYCPlanning/dockerfiles/readme.md

 The nginx config should be stored in `/etc/nginx/conf.d/{productiondomain}.conf`

 This nginx config also proxies all requests that aren't API calls to the geosearch docs site, so that both the API and the docs can share the same production domain.

+## Update Notes 27 November 2018

+Updated to PAD 18D.
+Newest version of pelias schema includes strict mapping, which would not allow us to append `meta` information when importing, so we added an explicit tag for schema in `docker-compose.yml`.

+Connect to server and ran sudo sh ./import-pad.sh.
+Tests didn't complete and slack messages didn't work, but the new index was created and populated.
+Manually swapped out the aliases using curl.
+This workflow needs a lot of work and testing.